-Choosing a billing partner is intimidating — and maybe it should be!
+Choosing a billing/RCM partner is intimidating — and maybe it should be!
 An ill-equipped team hurts your practice.
-On the flip side, expert coders and revenue cycle managers can help your practice thrive.
+On the other hand, expert coders and revenue cycle managers can help your practice thrive.

 The challenge, of course, is that everyone is a self-proclaimed expert.
-How can you be sure you’re finding the support you need?
+So how can you be sure you’re finding the support you need?

-- How often do you receive data reports?
-What information is included?
+- How often do you provide data reports?
+What information do you include?

-You should come away from reference checks with a good sense for whether the billing partner added value or simply maintained the status quo.
-Listen for any red flags — sloppy work, high turnover, spotty communication — and keep an eye out for strengths that set them apart from the competition.
+It would help if you came away from the first conversation with a good sense of whether the billing partner can add value or will maintain the status quo.
+Keep an eye out for strengths that set them apart from the competition.

 Ask for an Internal Audit

-Once you confirm that the billing partner you’re considering has a good track record with other customers, it’s time to make sure they have what it takes to handle your particular needs.
+Once you confirm that the billing/RCM partner you’re considering has a good track record with other customers, it’s time to ensure they have what it takes to handle your particular needs.

-To learn how potential billing partners interact with your account, it’s a good idea to ask them to perform an internal audit on your data.
-This gives you a chance to confirm that they are offering accurate, compliant solutions and see how you might work together.
+To learn how potential billing/RCM partners interact with your account, it’s a good idea to ask them to perform an internal assessment on your data.
+Asking those questions lets you confirm that they offer accurate, compliant solutions and see how you might work together.

 The second option is giving them access to your account.
-Really excellent partners may even ask you for account access.
-If potential partners do dig deeper into your data, the bar is higher.
+Excellent partners may even ask you for account access.
+The bar is higher if potential partners dig deeper into your data.
 You don’t just want them to summarize what they saw in your notes.
 You want detailed solutions.

-A good billing company comes in with the confidence to offer you concrete solutions and recommendations, rather than being stingy with information.
-Look for an insightful conversation about AR, denials and tips you can implement right away.
+A good billing and RCM company is confident in offering you concrete solutions and recommendations rather than being stingy with information.
+Look for an insightful conversation about AR, denials, and tips you can implement immediately.

-This internal audit process will help you identify partners who are eager to educate your team, to share what they know, and to talk strategy.
+This internal audit process will help you identify partners eager to educate your team, share what they know, and talk strategy.

 Consider a Coding Assessment

-You want to be able to trust the billing company as a whole, but you need to trust that the person assigned to your team is sufficiently knowledgeable.
-Particularly if you are evaluating a startup or a billing partner that is less well known, make sure you speak with whoever will be directly responsible for handling your account.
+You want to be able to trust the company as a whole, but you need to trust that the person assigned to your team is sufficiently knowledgeable.
+So, particularly if you are evaluating a startup or a billing partner that is less well-known, make sure you speak with whoever will be directly responsible for handling your account.

-You should make sure the team assigned to your account has sufficient bandwidth and experience; larger or more complex practices should look for a dedicated team and a team lead with significant management experience.
+You should ensure the team assigned to your account has sufficient bandwidth and experience; more effective or complex practices should look for a dedicated team and a team lead with significant management experience.

 Next, confirm that you will work with Certified Professional Coders.
 If relevant, you can also request coders certified in your specialty or certified to handle the complex coding of an ambulatory surgery center.
 If you want extra validation, request a coding assessment from the coder or coders who will be assigned to your account.

-To assess coding abilities, send a few real-life, de-identified scenarios from your own practice.
+Send a few real-life, de-identified scenarios from your practice to assess coding abilities.
 Stay away from standard questions you find on Google.
 Instead, look for edge cases to confirm that they have the knowledge and skills to problem solve.

 If you like, consider walking through examples on the phone.
 Even the most expert coders will look up codes to triple-check details, but a phone call can help you gauge confidence and experience.
 Your account lead shouldn’t need to read up on the basics.